-Depending on its role in startup, failure is difficult to accept or accept some compared to others.
-One of the startups I worked for, one of them, in particular, had three separate groups, of which I would classify as optimistic, pessimistic and in-the-middle.
+Depending on its role in a startup, failure is difficult to accept or accept some compared to others.
+One of the startups I worked for, one of them, in particular, had three separate groups, of which I would classify as optimistic, pessimistic, and in-the-middle.
 (Defined below)

 What I learned is that a drowning vessel may leak, which is indispensable to patch up, but for a significant time, it is small enough to keep the ship drowning.
-Although the failure is inevitable, the ship is a long journey before going under water completely. .
+Although the failure is inevitable, the vessel is a long journey before going underwater ultimately.

-Optimists – CEO, founder, officer who has high investment of time, money or sentiment.
+Optimists – CEO, founder, an officer who has a high investment of time, money, or sentiment.
 They refused to spend long and hard hours in construction.
-They deny failure, and express it clearly.
-Happy Hours are still on schedule, company meetings remain optimistic.
+They deny failure and express it clearly.
+Happy Hours are still on schedule; company meetings remain optimistic.

-In between: They are confused, and are usually uncertain about the ship being submerged or leading the port.
+In between: They are confused and are usually uncertain about the ship being submerged or leading the port.
 They are not sure what to believe, or whose morale to be confused.
-They are usually ready for failure and plan ahead, but are surprised and talk most about the health of the organization.
+They are generally ready for failure and plan, but are surprised and talk most about the health of the organization.

-The most difficult part for me was listening to the optimists’ denial- my senior leader, who knows me as the most clever, talented and strong-willed people.
+The most challenging part for me was listening to the optimists’ denial- my senior leader, who knows me as the most ingenious, talented, and strong-willed people.